cmohge1/lrbs-digital-scholarly-editing/day_4_plan.md

 - Knowledge of schemas, ODDs, and why we use them.
 - Understand the differences between eclectic and genetic text editing.
 - Understand how "social text" theory changed the landscape of editing.
-- A working knowledge of using TextLab to transcribe manuscripts.
+- A working knowledge of using TextLab to transcribe manuscript images.

 ### Day 4 (Thursday, 5 July)